tredoe/goutil/README.md

 + goutil/go.mkdef: generate Go definitions from prototypes that build Cgo intermediary file.
 + goutil/go.mksyscall: generate system calls from function prototypes, in Windows.

-Compilation:

-+ goutil/rebuild: build a command when any dependent-package is updated.

 Command line:

 + goutil/flagplus: provide management of sub-commands for command-line programs.